microsoft/onnxruntime/docs/ContribOperators.md

   The linear dequantization operator.
 It consumes a quantized data, a scale, a zero point and computes the full precision data.
   The dequantization formula is y = (x - x_zero_point) * x_scale.
-  x_scale and x_zero_point must have same shape.
-They must be scalar (per tensor), 1-D tensor (per 'axis'), or have a rank identical to the input (blocked quantization).
+  Scale and zero point must have same shape.
+They must be either scalar (per tensor) or 1-D tensor (per 'axis').

 #### Version